probe-lab/go-kademlia/query/simplequery/README.md

 `SimpleQuery` is a simple multi threaded single worker query mechanism.

-It takes as input the target Kademlia Key, the `ProtocolID` of the request, the request message, an empty response message (to parse the reponse once received), a concurrency paramter, a default message timeout value, the message endpoint used to communicate with remote peers, a routing table to select the closest peers and add newly discovered peers, a scheduler to give actions to the single worker, and a `handleResultFn` function that is defined by the called.
+It takes as input the target binary Key, the `ProtocolID` of the request, the request message, an empty response message (to parse the reponse once received), a concurrency paramter, a default message timeout value, the message endpoint used to communicate with remote peers, a routing table to select the closest peers and add newly discovered peers, a scheduler to give actions to the single worker, and a `handleResultFn` function that is defined by the called.

 The `handleResultFn` is used by the caller to interact with the received responses, and to save a state for the query.
 It is through this function that the caller decides when the query terminates.